MilkyBoiVR/HackulationOne/README.md

 ## **HELP**

-If you need any support, please contact @milkyboivr on Discord
+For support or ideas, please contact @milkyboivr on Discord